-Research shows that nutrition intervention of a patient with, or at risk for, malnutrition can decrease length of hospital stay, falls, pressure ulcers, infections, complications, re-admissions, and overall health care costs.
+Research shows that early nutrition intervention of a patient with malnutrition can decrease length of stay, falls, pressure ulcers, infections, complications, re-admissions and overall health care costs.
 Registered dietitian nutritionists can perform a nutrition focused physical exam to more accurately provide individuals with a nutrition diagnosis of malnutrition.
 While the NFPE is only one component of the nutrition assessment, it can provide necessary supportive data to identify and nutrition diagnose the patient with, or at risk for, malnutrition.

 The workshop provides the RDN with the skills to perform an NFPE, empowering the RDN to accurately identify and provide a nutrition diagnosis of malnutrition for patients.
 Workshops are available across the country with the focus on the adult or pediatric population.

-Adult and Pediatric NFPE Training Workshop (Closed for MCC Validation Study RDNs) – August 8, 2019
+Adult NFPE Training Workshop (Closed Workshop for Facility RDNs) – February 8, 2020

 For more information about any of the above NFPE Hands-On Training Workshops please contact email@example.com or 312-899-4707.